Oracle Human Resources Management Systems Configuring, Reporting, and System Administration GuideRelease 12.1 |

 Warning: The creation of security groups is more complex with Oracle HRMS 11.5.10 and later releases.
 For this reason, the Enable Multiple Security Group process may appear slow, particularly if you have a large number of business groups.

 The Enable Multiple Security Group process sets the Enable Security Groups profile option to Yes for all HRMS applications.
-We strongly recommend that you do not change the value of this profile option to another value.
+We strongly recommend that you do not change the value of this profile option to another value. - Define a Security Profile.

 Note: For each restricted security profile you create that references a reporting user, you must run the Generate Secure User (SECGEN) process.
-This is a one off process that is not required for view all security profiles.
+This is a one off process that is not required for view all security profiles. - Ensure that the functions or menus you require are set up.

 This is required for the responsibility.
 For menu functions calling configured forms or task flows, you must enter a parameter in the Parameter field of the Form Functions window.